felixlopz/hubrise-test-task/content/docs/en/usage-plan.md

 ## Plan Notifications

 When there is an issue with a plan, Account admins will receive an email and have a notification displayed when they log in to HubRise.
-Notifications can be sent and displayed in the HubRise back office for any reason involving payments or plan issues, such as:
+You might see notifications in the HubRise back office for any reason involving payments or plan issues, such as:

-- When a location has exceeded its free transactions limits and no payment method was saved in HubRise.
+- A Location has exceeded its free transactions limits and no payment method was saved in HubRise.
-- Credit card has expired and needs an update.
+- The credit card has expired and you need to update it.
 - The credit card cannot be processed after a couple of automated payment attempts.
 For safety reasons, your bank might require you to enter the 3-digit security code again.
-- A credit card has been saved in HubRise for payments but outstanding quotes have not been paid.
+- The credit card has been saved in HubRise for payments but outstanding quotes have not been paid.
 For more information, see [Process Pending Quotes](/docs/payment/#process-pending-quotes).

 If a payment notification appears, click the link and follow the instructions to resolve the issue.
 For more information on available plans, see [Usage Plans](#usage-plans).